skellis46/finger-pointing-moon/case-for-support.md

 _1. Unforgettable_

 This will be an exhibition of materials based on a practice of gathering and sharing the community's experiences of dance and movement.
 Artists, scholars and audiences from around the world will send a written note or letter that describes a single unforgettable moment or experience of dance or dancing.
-These documents will be collated and organised into a small-scale exhibition to be presented by project partners at various spaces around the world. _Unforgettable_ builds on the research's epistemic narrative by exploring the role of memory and languages of experience and expression in understanding how we come to know what we know.
+These documents will be collated and organised into an exhibition to be presented by project partners at various spaces around the world. _Unforgettable_ builds on the research's epistemic narrative by exploring the role of memory and languages of experience and expression in understanding how we come to know what we know.
 The process and exhibition is designed to: i) inspire creativity in how other researchers understand and represent the scope of their largely theoretical undertakings; ii) seek wider impact by ambitiously engaging a global cross-section of participants; iii) develop new research-informed partnerships and collaborations with non-academic organisations around the world.

-_2. The Un/knowable Body_ (or _Knowlege of Body_?)
+_2. The Un/knowable Body_

 _The Un/knowable Body_ will involve collecting a large quantity of cross- and inter-disciplinary materials that reveal the limits, margins and possibilities of human understanding and experience of the body.
 These materials will be gathered by the PI and RA but will then be sent to [xx] project partners in Australia, UK, Italy ... [etc].
 Each project partner will work with their local communities -- in consultation with the PI -- to explore ways to organise, curate, present and respond to the materials and then develop a bespoke programme of events that explore knowledges of the body. _The Un/knowable Body_ directly explores a key part of the research component of _Finger Pointing Moon_ by addressing what is able to be known -- and what remains unknown -- about visual and sensorial experiences of the human body.
-The activity will: i) foster interdisciplinary research by working with and presenting materials from a broad disciplinary range; ii) inspire creativity in other researchers by creating models for public engagement that emerge from those publics (rather than top-down or researcher focused models); iii) create wider impact for the research aspects of the project by building relationships between highly theoretical (and niche) ideas to do with epistemology with accessible and meaningful materials for the wider public; iv) create new research partnerships and collaborations between the PI and project partners working across disciplinary fields.
+The activity will: i) foster interdisciplinary research by working with and presenting materials from a broad disciplinary range; ii) inspire creativity in other researchers by creating models for public engagement that emerge from those publics (rather than top-down or researcher focused models); iii) create wider impact for the research aspects of the project by building relationships between highly theoretical (and niche) ideas to do with epistemology, with accessible and meaningful materials for the wider public; iv) create new research partnerships and collaborations between the PI and project partners working across disciplinary fields.

 _3. Artistic Research forum_